hoodoer/JS-Tap/README.md

 #### Proxy Tickets

-While the proxy is active, you can click **Proxy Ticket** to generate a BEX Conductor-compatible ticket.
+While the proxy is active, you can click **Proxy Ticket** to generate a JS-Tap Conductor-compatible ticket.
 This is useful if you want to switch from live proxying to local session replay.

 ### Using the Sidecar / Tools Panel